 • Not supportive enough for larger chests

 Our testers found this to provide good support for smaller cup sizes and adequate support for B to C cups.
-The chest band was noted to run small, so runners may need to size up to avoid rib compression for a better fit.
+Testers noted the chest band runs small, so runners may need to size up to avoid rib compression for a better fit.
 It performed well in various temperature conditions, and there were no pressure points or chafing issues while wearing a pack.
-A crucial quality of a good piece of running clothing is that you forget you are wearing it — and this bra hit the mark there!
+A crucial quality of good running clothing is that you forget you are wearing it — and this bra hit the mark there!

 Bra Style: Compression | Materials: Polyester/Nylon/Spandex | Support: Medium